 5. Could garden beds instead of a lawn be the answer?

 If you don't need to have a lawn for children or pets to play on, then consider creating a garden consisting of meandering paths between large garden beds.
-In this way you can create a pleasant, lower maintenance 'stroll' garden which in turn gives you the opportunity to create more habitat for a wildlife-friendly garden.
+In this way you can create a pleasant, lower maintenance garden you can stroll about in, which in turn gives you the opportunity to create more habitat for a wildlife-friendly garden.

 Lawn Alternatives